 g) Sound serious about getting the payment, if you do not show seriousness and haste, then the debtor won’t get serious either.

-h) You can indirectly have the debtor to accept the debt by simply asking “Do you have any more questions regarding this debt?”
+h) You can indirectly have the debtor accept the debt by simply asking “Do you have any more questions regarding this debt?”

 i) If the debtor tells that he will make payment at a later date, then right away ask him will it be by Check, Credit Card over the phone, Money order, (or other options like Western Union).
 Most debtors reply that they will mail a check, ask them which Bank/Credit Union will they use.
 All this will reflect how serious you are to get the bill paid off.
 If the debtor demands a return envelope for making the payment, then confirm their latest mailing address.
-In fact sending a payment envelope is encouraged, as serves an additional payment reminder.
+In fact, sending a payment envelope is encouraged, as serves as an additional payment reminder.

 j) If the debtors tell that they do not have money now, ask them when they will get their salary.
 Tell them to remit the following day and if they can call you to confirm when the payment has been sent.
 Besides asking open-ended questions to get as much information as possible from the customer. to eventually nail down a commitment.

-k) Many debtors will start explaining you their personal financial hardships, although they may be correct but do not fall for those and yet do not appear indifferent.
+k) Many debtors will start explaining to you their personal financial hardships, although they may be correct but do not fall for those and yet do not appear indifferent.
 Take a middle route – “I understand why you are feeling this way“.

 l) Try to finalize the payment arrangements, if the debtor cannot pay lump-sum then offer them to pay in installments.
 “To prevent you from going further into the debt, I can offer you to make payment in installments“.